capGoblin/Sentinel0/README.md

 We’ve developed a decentralized Google Drive alternative—one that takes data security and privacy to the next level.
 Using **0G Storage** for decentralized file management and **Secret Network** for privacy, our app securely stores user files in a decentralized format, allowing users to share, access, and control their data with full ownership.
 Each file’s integrity is maintained by generating a unique root hash, which is encrypted and securely stored in the Secret Network, ensuring that only authorized addresses can access it.
 Additionally, **SecretPath** facilitates the seamless transfer of encrypted data **from any EVM chains to the Secret Network**.
 This means users get all the benefits of decentralized storage with privacy that’s typically missing in Web3 solutions.

 https://github.com/user-attachments/assets/94050f69-2018-40c8-a852-a9e2b7daee31

-## Why We Built It with 0G Storage and Secret Network

-We chose **0G Storage** for its high scalability, cost efficiency, and optimized performance for data-heavy dApps.
-Unlike Web2 services like Google Drive or Web3 alternatives like IPFS, **0G Storage** ensures infinite scalability and real-time data retrieval while remaining highly affordable.
-This makes it the ideal choice for users who want decentralized control without sacrificing speed or reliability.

-**Secret Network** brings in the critical privacy layer.
-By encrypting file root hashes and storing them on-chain, only users with the correct viewing key (e.g., those you’ve shared with) can decrypt and view file information.
-This integration of privacy ensures that user data isn’t just stored on-chain—it’s stored safely, out of reach of unauthorized eyes, creating a truly decentralized, private Google Drive experience.

 ## What is 0G Storage?